hmcts/ccpay-module-function/README.md

 The name for the function app.

 ##### account_replication_type
 The Storage Account replication type.
-See azurerm_storage_account module for posible values.
+See azurerm_storage_account module for possible values.
 Defaults to "LRS".

 ##### plan_type
 The service plan to use (dedicated or consumption).
 Defaults to consumption.
-Can be customise dedicated plan using plan_settings variable.
+Can be customised using plan_settings variable.

 ##### app_settings
 Application settings to insert on creating the function app.